CantFindDev/SurgE/PrivacyPolicy.md

-# Surg-E Discord Bot Privacy Policy
+# Surg-E Privacy Policy

 ## 1. Data Collection

-Surg-E does not collect, store, or share any personal data from its users.
-All interactions are processed within Discord, and no user information is retained by the bot.
+Surg-E does not collect, store, or share any personal data.
+All interactions occur within Discord, and no user data is retained by the bot.

-## 2. User-Generated Content
+## 2. User Privacy

-Any content generated using Surg-E, such as commands or interactions, is temporarily processed within the bot's functionality.
-Surg-E does not store this content, and it remains the property of the user.
+Surg-E operates in compliance with Discord’s Developer Policy.
+The bot does not access, use, or disclose any private user information beyond what is necessary for its functionality.
+The bot only uses data temporarily for interaction purposes and does not retain any user-specific information.

 ## 3. Data Security

-Since Surg-E does not store any personal data, there are no specific data security measures related to data storage.
-All interactions occur within the Discord environment, which is subject to Discord's own security protocols.

-## 4. Third-Party Services

-Surg-E does not share any user data with third-party services.
-The bot operates independently within Discord without any external data processing.
+Surg-E prioritizes the security of user interactions.
+The bot does not transmit any sensitive data outside of Discord and employs measures to ensure the protection of user interactions during the session.

-## 5. Compliance with Discord's Privacy Policy
+## 4. Compliance with Discord’s Policies

-By using Surg-E, you also agree to comply with Discord's [Privacy Policy](https://discord.com/privacy).
-In the event of any issues or disputes arising from the use of Surg-E, Discord's privacy rules and terms will take precedence.
+Surg-E adheres to Discord’s Terms of Service and Developer Policy.
+The bot will not be used for any purpose that violates these policies.
+It is designed to operate within the bounds of Discord’s platform and respects the guidelines set forth by Discord.

-## 6. Updates to the Policy
+## 5. Changes to the Policy

-This Privacy Policy may be updated from time to time.
-Continued use of the bot after changes are made will constitute your acceptance of the new policy.
+This Privacy Policy may be updated periodically to reflect changes in the bot’s operations or legal requirements.
+Continued use of the bot after such updates will indicate acceptance of the revised policy.

-## 7. Contact Information
+## 6. Contact Information

-If you have any questions or concerns about this Privacy Policy, please contact the developer at [Cantfinddev@gmail.com](mailto:Cantfinddev@gmail.com).
+For questions or concerns about this Privacy Policy, please contact the developer at [Cantfinddev@gmail.com](mailto:Cantfinddev@gmail.com).